RawW-wq/PandaPBot/README.md

 PandaP is a multifunctional discord bot – Lots of commands, like fun, utils, games, mod and others.
 With the fun commands you can express feelings with commands like hug, kiss, pat and others.

-[Installation](#installation) is easy, and you do **NOT** need to know anything about coding!
-Aside from installing and updating, every part of the bot can be controlled from within Discord.

 **The default set of modules includes and is not limited to:**

 - Utils features (userinfo/serverinfo/avatar and others)